 By the 2016 offseason, Florida decided they had seen enough, sending Gudbranson to the Vancouver Canucks for picks and a prospect.
 In his three seasons with Vancouver, he continued to struggle on both ends of the ice, only posting 19 points while going minus-48 in that span.

 Towards the 2019 trade deadline, the Canucks moved Gudbranson to the Pittsburgh Penguins, where he played less than a season before being sent to the Anaheim Ducks.
-From there, he was traded to the Ottowa Senators in 2020, and then to the Nashville Predators at the 2021 trade deadline.
+From there, he was traded to the Ottowa Senators in 2020, and then to the Nashville Predators at the 2021 trade deadline before signing with the Calgary Flames for 2021-22.
 While he will seemingly continue to get work as a bottom-six defenseman across the NHL, it seems unlikely that he will ever be able to live up to the expectations of a top-three draft selection.

 4. Ryan Johansen – Columbus Blue Jackets